-The Active Directory groups is a collection of Active Directory objects.
-The group can include users, computers, other groups and other AD objects.
+The Active Directory groups are a collection of Active Directory objects.
+The group can include users, computers, other groups, and other AD objects.
 The administrator manages the group as a single object.
-In Windows there are 7 types of groups: two domain groups types with three scope in each and a local security group.
+In Windows, there are 7 types of groups: two domain groups types with three scope in each and a local security group.
 In this article, we’ll talk about the different types of Active Directory groups, the differences between them, group scopes, and will show you how to create AD groups in several ways.

 Types of Active Directory Groups

 - Active Directory Security Groups.
 This type of group is used to provide access to resources (security principal).
 For example, you want to grant a specific group access to files on a network shared folder.
 To do this, you need to create a security group;

 - Active Directory Distribution Groups.
 This type of group is used to create email distribution lists (usually used in Microsoft Exchange Server).
 An e-mail sent to such a group will reach all users (recipients) in the group.
 This type of group cannot be used to provide access to domain resources, because they are not security enabled.

 Note.
 You can assign an email attribute to the security group (by converting it to mail-enable security group) and use it in mailing lists, but it is not recommended.

 Technically, Distribution groups differ from Security Enabled groups by one bit in the groupType attribute.
 For a Security group, this attribute will contain the SECURITY_ENABLED bit.

 There are three group scopes for each group type:

 - Domain local.
 Used to manage access permissions to different domain resources (files and folders NTFS permissions, remote desktop access, providing Windows privileges, using in GPO security filtering, etc.) only in the domain where it was created.
 A local group cannot be used in other domains (however, a local group may include users from another domain).
 A local group can be contained in another local group, but it cannot be added to the global group;